Are you getting enough sleep?

 Once you’ve considered these areas, you can then see what you can do to influence your environment versus what won’t change no matter what you say or do.

 If your job's extrinsic and intrinsic rewards don’t match the amount of effort and time you put into them, then you’re likely to feel like the investment is not worth the payoff.

 In these instances, you want to look within and determine exactly what you would need to feel properly appreciated.

 For example, perhaps you need to ask for a raise or promotion.

 Maybe you need more positive feedback and face time with your boss.

 Or perhaps you need to take advantage of the rewards you’ve already accrued, such as taking the comp time that you earned during a particularly busy time at the office.

-Experiment to see which rewards would make what you’re doing worth it to you and whether there is the opportunity to receive more of those rewards within your current work environment.
+Experiment to see which rewards would make what you’re doing worth it to you and whether you can receive more of those rewards within your current work environment.

 Who do you work with or around?